DurableDrupal/dd-d6-docker-compose-local-dev/README.md

 I solved the problem by using a contribution module mentioned in the discussion (important: not covered by official drupal security advisory policy; also I removed leading underscores in directory and file names): [\_\_\_drupal_php_strict_suppress 6.x-1.0](https://www.drupal.org/project/___drupal_php_strict_suppress/releases/6.x-1.0)

-### Control Controls app

-To stop without destroying volumes, containers:

-    docker-compose stop

-To restart if just stopped:

-    docker-compose start

-To only destroy only containers:

-    docker-compose down

-To destroy containers, volumes, images:

-    docker-compose down --rmi all -v

 ### Drush included!

 [Drush](https://www.drush.org/latest) comes installed, and you can use it in one of two ways: